ClaraSantosmf/DevPro-libpythonproClara/README.md

 # libpythonproClara
-Second attempt to take the Pytools course without bugs
+Second attempt to take the Pytools course without bugs.

+This course teaches how to contribute to open source projects.